Enalean/tuleap-documentation-en/languages/en/installation-guide/docker-image.rst

 What for ?
 ``````````

-The Tuleap Enteprise Edition docker image is meant to be used in production with an orchestrator (Kubernetes, Swarm, Nomad, etc)
+The Tuleap Enterprise Edition docker image is meant to be used in production with an orchestrator (Kubernetes, Swarm, Nomad, etc)
 or not.

 The current image bundles everything in one image to ease the deployment.
 It's not recommended to configure your deployment